mozilla-services/lua_sandbox/docs/heka/analysis.md

 ## Recommendations
 Since the sandbox does not run in isolation there are some expectations of how the host infrastructure behaves.
-The current recommendation are based on the Hindsight reference implementation.
+The current recommendations are based on the Hindsight reference implementation.

 ## Disabled Functionality